Data Storage & Organization

 Growing Your Deployment:

-- Start with Supabase free tier
+- Start with self-hosted pgvector Docker

 - Enable Redis as query volume increases